jonalden/LIRI/README.md

 # LIRI

 **LIRI** is a Language Interpretation Recognition Interface, similar to SIRI but it takes in commands from to terminal.
-LIRI is equipped to help you find the next concert of your favorite band and details about your favorite song or movie by entering them into the command line. :=1:
+LIRI is equipped to help you find the next concert of your favorite band and details about your favorite song or movie by entering them into the command line.

+Video showing in detail how Liri works: [Click Here!](https://drive.google.com/open?id=1Jam03dJYz5x2JczFaCSn5mB87ml9f1dy)

 ### To begin: